Virtual Family Law Conference for Tennessee Practitioners

 - And more!

-What last year’s attendees said
+What past year’s attendees said:

-“Great information for family law attorneys”
+“Great information for family law attorneys.”

-“Speakers are always so knowledgeable and engaging”
+“Speakers are always so knowledgeable and engaging.”

 “Case law update is the best!”

 How to Successfully Run a Law Business for $100/Month

 Beyond doing good work, running a successful law practice requires efficiency in the delivery of services and the generation of revenue.
 It also requires the elimination of anti-revenue.
 In this session, #legaltech superfan Sean Martin shows you all of the tools you need and the toys you don’t.

 Thousands of domestic violence cases occur every year in Tennessee, and the pandemic didn’t stop them.
 Join Kevin as he presents the do’s and don’ts of handling these types of cases and what you need to know now.

 10:20 a.m. – 11:20 a.m.